 The Tongan government has announced a budget that is strongly dependent on foreign aid support.

-The government is planning to spend five percent more in the coming year compared with last year - about 202 million US dollars.
+The government is planning to spend five percent more in the coming year compared with last year - about US$202 million.

 Matangi Tonga reports that 55 percent of the Budget is set to come from aid donors - particularly Australia, New Zealand, the European Union and the World Bank.

 But the finance minister, Lisiate 'Akolo, admits that both the World Bank and the EU withheld commitments last year after Tonga failed to meet certain conditions.
 Mr Akolo says Tonga this year begins repaying the principal on a loan from China for the rebuilding of Nuku'alofa.
 He says there's little growth in the economy while the 50 percent fall in remittances has been having a significant effect.